cloudfoundry/haproxy-boshrelease/ci/README.md

 Concourse is used as CI system.
 There are two main types of tests and various release specific steps, all of which are defined in [pipeline.yml](pipeline.yml).

   * `unit-tests` runs a series of unit tests on the Ruby templating based configuration file generators and includes linters for all code and test code.
   * `acceptance-tests` and `acceptance-tests-pr` runs a series of acceptance tests developed in Go.
+  * `unit-tests-pr` and `acceptance-tests-pr` are executed for PRs that are marked with the `run-ci` label AND authored by a member of `wg-app-runtime-platform-networking-extensions-approvers` or technical users like `dependabot` or `CFN-CI`.
-  * `acceptance-tests-pr` is executed for each PR that is marked with the `run-ci` label, while
+  * `unit-tests-pr` and `acceptance-tests-pr` are executed for each approved PR that is marked with the `run-ci` label.
   * `acceptance-tests` is run on new commits to `master`, e.g. after a PR has been merged.

 All tests run in Docker.
 The image `cf-routing.common.repositories.cloud.sap/haproxy-boshrelease-testflight` is a built and cached version of building [`Dockerfile`](Dockerfile).